All Resources

 CLI Agents run in your terminal and execute tasks autonomously -- reading your codebase, planning changes, editing files, and running your tests.
 Give one a prompt like "refactor the auth module to use Supabase v2" and it delivers a complete diff.
 They are the highest-leverage category in this guide: nothing else closes the gap between thought and shipped feature faster.
 The one requirement is that you need to be able to read a diff and have shipped at least one app before.
 Think of these as your "delegate an entire task to a senior engineer" tools.

 App Builders generate a working application from a plain-English prompt.
 You don't write code.
-For web apps, that means Lovable (React + Supabase).
-For mobile apps, it means Rork (React Native + Expo, with a native Swift path for iOS).
+For web apps, that means Lovable with Supabase integration.
+For mobile apps, it means Rork with React Native output and an iOS-native path through Rork Max.
 Best for going from zero to prototype.
 Think of these as your "idea to MVP in an afternoon" tools.

 AI IDEs are code editors supercharged with AI.
 You write code, the AI assists -- autocomplete, explanations, multi-file edits you approve one change at a time.
 Think of an AI IDE as the visual, step-through counterpart to a CLI agent: slower per task, but you see every change before it lands.
 Best when the job is small, unfamiliar, or when fine-grained control matters more than raw throughput.